 A second collection, The Splendid Days, was published in the summer of 1919, when the war had been won but so much had been lost.
 A friend called her poetry heart-breaking in its nakedness of loss.
 A brief review in the Times Literary Supplement, 6th November 1919 says of the poems: ‘their clearest characteristic is an intense burning sincerity.’
 A few days later in the same publication another review states that though Miss Cannan’s sincerity is unquestionable, ‘At times a tinge of eloquence weakens her verse’.
 But the critic goes on to praise the simplicity and directness of her portrayal of love and such ‘all but art-less lines’ as ‘Now are we made most lonely, proudly theirs/The men we married.’

-In his foreword to Grey Ghosts and Voices, Basil Blackwell describes her writing as informed by integrity and courage, and May Wedderburn Cannan herself he calls ‘a rare spirit’.
+In his foreword to Grey Ghosts and Voices, Basil Blackwell describes her writing as informed by integrity and courage, and the woman herself he descibes as ‘a rare spirit’.

 Publishers’ Licensing Services (PLS) provide a free service for checking and requesting copyright permissions for published poetry.
 If you want permission to reuse content from books, journals or magazines, we recommend you try www.plsclear.com (External content) first.
 You will be asked to register free on the site before entering your search.
 More information can be found on www.pls-permissions.com/ (External content) about various levels of search and requests you can access.
 Or you can look at a useful guide (External content) for making permission requests via PLS Clear (External content).